leahfilkin-myob/RefactoringKata/katas/kata-frameworkless-basic-web-application/kata-frameworkless-basic-web-application-advanced.md

 Their requirements are as follows:

 * By default your web application should just great you with your name and the date however (assume for these examples your name is Bob)
-* You should be able to add Mary to your hello world, after calling the appropriate http requests it should display "Hello Bob and Mary - the time on the server is 10:59pm on 14 March 2018" _(Yes, we know that's no the late 1990's!)
+* You should be able to add additional people to the list.
+For example, say you want to add Mary to your hello world, after calling the appropriate http requests it should display "Hello Bob and Mary - the time on the server is 10:59pm on 14 March 2018" _(Yes, we know that's no the late 1990's!)
 * You should then be able to add Sue to your hello world, "Hello Bob, Mary and Sue - the time on the server is 10:59pm on 14 March 2018"
 * You can also remove people from the greeting, you could remove Mary while keeping Sue , "Hello Bob & Sue - the time on the server is 11:01pm on 14 March 2018"
 * You should be able to have a custom url to get just a list of people's names without the greetings